MathuraMG/ConnectionsLab-NYUAD/Week_2/README.md

     * [Examples of scroll website - Deep Sea](https://neal.fun/deep-sea/)
     * [http://histography.io/](http://histography.io/)

+## Class 2 - Part 2
+### Feb 3rd 10:25-1:05pm

+* Media queries - how can we make our website responsive
+  * TODO : open up your code from last week, let's make one element on it responsive

 * The DOM and javascript!
 * What is the DOM
   *  Document Object Model - [MDN on DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)